ijumper/ijumper.github.io/about/index.md

 * Optimizing your team, the process and delivering value fast.
 * Making things as simple as they can be.
-* Effective
-* Optional large feature images for posts and pages.
+* Effective partnership - we appreciate that we cannot solve all your problems, but can learn from each other.
-* Simple and clear permalink structure.
+* Simple and clear reporting.
 * [Custom 404 page](http://mmistakes.github.io/minimal-mistakes/404.html) to get you started.
-* Support for Disqus Comments
+* We know

 <a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>